Enterprise

 Data handling

-opencode does not store your code or context data.
+OpenCode does not store your code or context data.
 All processing happens locally or through direct API calls to your AI provider.

-The only caveat here is the optional /share
+The only caveat here is the optional /share feature.

 Sharing conversations

-feature, the conversation and the data associated with it are sent to the service we use to host these shares pages at opencode.ai.
+If a user enables the /share feature, the conversation and the data associated with it are sent to the service we use to host these share pages at opencode.ai.

 The data is currently served through our CDN’s edge network, and is cached on the edge near your users.